 It’s possible to oven-bake pretty much all types of French fries instead of deep-frying them, which cuts down considerably on the fries’ calorie count.
 You still need to toss cut potatoes in at least a little oil before baking them to get a nice crisp exterior, but it’s a tiny amount compared to the volume of oil needed for frying.
 There’s no point in pretending that oven-baked fries are as good as the real thing, but they are still pretty good in their own right.

 16. Bistro Fries

-If you see the term “bistro fries” on a menu or recipe, know that there’s no strict definition of the style, but it’s loosely inspired by the perfectly crispy-outside-fluffy-inside fries served in French or Belgian bistros.
-The cut is a medium size and length, and the color of the cooked fries is a light golden brown.
-Techniques vary, but most bistro fries are either blanched (briefly boiled)and deep-fried, or alternatively deep-fried twice at different oil temperatures to achieve the ideal texture.
+If you see the term “bistro fries” on a menu or recipe, know there’s no strict definition of the style, but it’s loosely inspired by the perfectly crispy-outside-fluffy-inside fries served in French or Belgian bistros.
+The cut is medium size and length, and the color of the cooked fries is a light golden brown.
+Techniques vary, but most bistro fries are either blanched (briefly boiled)and deep-fried or alternatively deep-fried twice at different oil temperatures to achieve the ideal texture.

 17. Boardwalk Fries

 Boardwalk Fries get their name from the boardwalk of Ocean City, Maryland, where they’ve been served to locals and visitors for many decades.
 They have to be hand-cut to medium size, cooked to order (by deep-frying), and served as hot and crisp as can be.
 The classic seasonings are salt and vinegar only.
 Some say the secret is soaking the cut potatoes in saltwater before they’re fried twice at different temperatures.